stonepreston/OpenFOAM-Cavity/README.md

 ```$ ls ```

-ou should see a list of the familiar directories Documents, Pictures, etc. You can list the contents of a specific directory by passing the directory name as an argument to the ls command:
+You should see a list of the familiar directories Documents, Pictures, etc. You can list the contents of a specific directory by passing the directory name as an argument to the ls command:

 ```$ ls Documents/ ```